Big-Life-Lab/PHES-ODM/metadata.md

 -   **notes**: Any additional notes.

+## Site (Site.csv) <span id="Site"><span>

+The site of wastewater sampling, including several *defaults* that can be used to populate new samples upon creation.

+-   **ID**: (Primary Key) Unique identifier for the location where wastewater sample was taken.

+-   **name**: Given name to the site.
+Location name could be a treatment plant, campus, institution or sewer location, etc.

+-   **description**: Description of wastewater site (city, building, street, etc.) to better identify the location of the sampling point.

+-   **reporter.ID**: (Foreign key) Links with the reporter that is responsible for the data.

+-   **type**: Type of site or institution where sample was taken.

+    -   `airplane`: Airplane
+    -   `correctionalFacility`: Federal or provincial correctional facility or jail
+    -   `elementarySchool`: Elementary school
+    -   `hospital`: Hospital
+    -   `lagoon`: Lagoon
+    -   `longTermCareFacility`: Long-term care facility
+    -   `sewageTruck`: Sewage truck
+    -   `universityCampus`: University campus or resident
+    -   `WWTP`: Wastewater treatment plant
+    -   `other`: Other

+-   **typeOther**: Description of site where the site is other.
+See `siteType`.
+If `institution` consider placing things like `meat plant' or description of institute, etc, If`airplane consider identifying the flight number.

+-   **accessType**: Access point or where the sample was collected at the site.

+    -   `SAPFlowWater`: Sewer access point flowing water
+    -   `SAPStandingWater`: Sewer access point standing water
+    -   `treatPlantInfluent`: Treatment plant influent
+    -   `treatPlantPrimarySludge`: Primary treatment sludge
+    -   `treatPlantEffluent`: Treatment plant effluent
+    -   `buildingCleanout`: Building clean out
+    -   `propertyLineCleanout`: Property line clean out
+    -   `lagoonInfluent`: Wastewater treatment lagoon influent
+    -   `lagoonEffluent`: Wastewater treatment lagoon effluent
+    -   `other`: An other type of access point.
+Add description to `accessTypeOther`.

+-   **accessTypeOther**: Description of an access point not listed in `accessType`.

+-   **sample.typeDefault**: Used as default when a new sample is created for this site.
+See `type` in `Sample` table.

+-   **sample.typeOtherDefault**: Used as default when a new sample is created for this site.
+See `typeOther` in `Sample` table.

+-   **sample.collectionDefault**: Used as default when a new sample is created for this site.
+See `collection` in `Sample` table.

+-   **sample.collectOtherDefault**: Used as default when a new sample is created for this site.
+See `collectionOther` in `Sample` table.

+-   **sample.storageTempCDefault**: Used as default when a new sample is created for this site.
+See `storageTempC` in `Sample` table.

+-   **measurement.fractionAnalyzedDefault**: Used as default when a new measurement is created for this site.
+See `fractionAnalyzed` in `Measurement` table.

+-   **geoLat**: Site geographical location, latitude in decimal coordinates, ie.: (45.424721)

+-   **geoLong**: Site geographical location, longitude in decimal coordinates, ie.: (-75.695000)

+-   **notes**: Any additional notes.

+-   **Polygon.ID**: (Foreign key) Links with the Polygon table, this should encompass the area that typically drains into this site.

+-   **sewerNetworkFileLink**: Link to a file that has any detailed information about the sewer network associated with the site (any format).

+-   **sewerNetworkFileBLOB**: A file BLOB that has any detailed information about the sewer network associated with the site (any format).

 ## siteMeasure (siteMeasure.csv) <span id="siteMeasure"><span>

 Measures that are not performed on the wastewater sample but provide additional context necessary for the interpretation of the results.